Written By : Michelle Llamas

 People are suing The Boppy Company because the Boppy Newborn Lounger, a type of Boppy Pillow, may cause suffocation if a baby rolls over, falls asleep or is placed in the lounger in a position that may block the airway.

-At least eight babies have died from suffocation after using the Boppy Newborn Lounger.
-The reported suffocation deaths occurred from December 2015 to June 2020.
-The Boppy Company didn’t issue a recall until September 2021.
-Despite knowing the risk of suffocation, Boppy failed to change the design of their loungers to prevent further deaths, according to lawyers.
+The reported suffocation deaths occurred from December 2015 to November 2021, with two occurring after The Boppy Company issued a recall in September 2021.
+According to lawyers, despite knowing the risk of suffocation, Boppy failed to change the design of its loungers earlier to prevent further deaths.

 three icons representing filing a lawsuit